- The service

-We have adopted the Code of Banking Practice and some parts of the Code apply to the service, if you are an individual or a small business customer.
+We have adopted the Banking Code of Practice and some parts of the Code apply to the service, if you are an individual or a small business referred to in the code.

 17.1 We may vary these terms and conditions, including changing any fee or charge at any time.
 We will give you at least 30 days prior notice if we introduce a new fee or charge.
 We will give you notice of any other change to terms and conditions no later than the day the change takes effect.
 We may do this by writing to you or by newspaper advertisement.